Joint Routing, Resource Allocation, and Energy Optimization for Integrated Access and Backhaul with Open RAN: Results

 In this section, we discuss the results of our approaches in detail.
 We compare the results for both scenarios detailed in the previous section.
 The measurement graphs are generated for each hour of the week, totaling 168 hours and we run the algorithms on these.

-In the first part of the section, we compare the throughput obtained for local search and selective-reduction approaches.
+We provide an optimality gap analysis comparing our methods against exact MILP solutions on small instances where optimal solutions are computable.
+We further compare the results of local search method and selective-reduction method against greedy approach from~\cite{shang2024energy}.
+We select this baseline over simpler sequential heuristics like shortest-path with fixed power allocation because such approaches assign routes independently per \gls{ue}, ignoring the shared-spectrum nature of in-band IAB where link capacity is determined by aggregate interference from all active nodes simultaneously (Eq.
+4–5).
+Routing decisions that are individually optimal per \gls{ue} can raise the interference floor for all other links, making independent routing fundamentally unsuitable as a point of comparison.
+The greedy baseline from~\cite{shang2024energy} represents a stronger sequential approach with interference-aware metrics and IAB-specific constraints, providing a more meaningful comparison.

+The original algorithm uses frequency-division (subchannel allocation), while our IAB network operates with time-division (TDMA).
+We adapted the approach by: replacing subchannel allocation with TDMA time-slot allocation using water-filling to maximize minimum UE rate, maintaining the hierarchical processing of donor to IAB nodes to UEs and SNR-based prioritization within each level, and using gain-pathloss ranking for initial topology construction instead of SNR-based association to match our problem formulation.
+In the first part of the section, we compare the throughput obtained by different approaches listed above.
 Then, in the second part, we evaluate the energy consumption in terms of power, number of nodes activated and energy efficiency for both strategies.